SteveMcGrath/pySecurityCenter/SecurityCenter5_REST_API.md

 details = sc.analysis(('ip', '=', '10.10.0.0/16'), ('severity', '=', '3,4'), tool='vulndetails')
 ````

-There is also an `sc.upload()` function that accepts a fileobject.
+There is also an `sc.upload()` function that accepts a file object.
 It will return with the relevant information (including things like the temporary filename you will need in the subsequent calls).

 For more information as to whats possible, please see the [Tenable API documentation][apidocs].
 Further, there are cases where forcibly sending a bad call (such as an analysis call without a tool) will let you know what can be done.